DR. REGINALD A. BYRON

 A LITTLE ABOUT ME

-I am a tenured Associate Professor of Sociology and the inaugural Director of Critical Race and Ethnic Studies at the University of Denver (started both in September 2022).
-Prior to this appointment, I became the first African American to reach the level of Full Professor at my previous university (Southwestern University in Georgetown, TX).
+I am a tenured Associate Professor of Sociology, the inaugural Director of Critical Race and Ethnic Studies, and an affiliate of Black Community Initiatives at the University of Denver.
+I am also a section editor for Contexts (a public facing journal) and serve on the editorial board of American Sociological Review (the top journal in American sociology).
+Prior to these appointments, I became the first African American to reach the level of Full Professor at my previous university (Southwestern University in Georgetown, TX).
 At Southwestern I was also a faculty affiliate of the Race and Ethnic Studies and Data Science minors.
 I graduated from the Ohio State University in 2009 with a PhD. in Sociology, hold a MA in Sociology from Ohio State (2005), a MA in Psychology from SUNY Buffalo (2003), and a BA in Psychology from SUNY Geneseo (2000).
 In line with Critical Race Theory, my work exposes and critiques the institutional manifestations of racism and sexism in U.S. social institutions (like the workplace, education system, the media, and public accommodations).
 My work has appeared in top academic journals such as Sociology of Race & Ethnicity, Gender & Society, Work and Occupations, The Journal of Higher Education, Social Forces, Social Science Research, and The Journal of Homosexuality.
-I enjoy teaching, working with students on research projects, and public sociology especially as it intersects with diversity and inclusion work (e.g., serving on the boards of nonprofits, consulting with private companies, media interviews, or helping advocacy groups with white papers).
+I enjoy teaching, working with students on research projects, and public sociology especially as it intersects with diversity and inclusion work (e.g., serving on the boards of nonprofits, program reviews for academic departments, consulting with private companies, media interviews, and helping advocacy groups with white papers).
 I invite you to take a look around my website and contact me if you have any questions or you'd like to connect.

 Major Areas of Scholarly Activity

 Employment Discrimination: I have been studying employment discrimination for nearly two decades.
 In this area, I have employed both quantitative and qualitative methodologies to analyze race and gender-based discrimination data from state-level fair employment practice agencies.
 Papers from this vein of research have been published in prestigious journals like Work and Occupations, Gender & Society, and Social Forces.
 My latest project is a mixed methods book project which was supported by the American Sociological Association's (ASA) Fund for the Advancement of the Discipline.
-In it, I analyze 1,000 cases of employment discrimination filed with eight state-level fair employment practice agencies across the United States (1999-2018).
-This book, which is under contract with ASA's Rose Series and will likely be published in 2023, would not have been possible without my amazing co-author, Dr. Vincent Roscigno, and the seven go-getter undergraduate research assistants who helped me content code the nearly 20,000 pages of data over five years.
+In it, I analyze 1,015 cases of employment discrimination filed with eight state-level fair employment practice agencies across the United States (1999-2019).
+This book, which is under contract with ASA's Rose Series and under review with the publisher, would not have been possible without my amazing co-author, Dr. Vincent Roscigno, and the seven go-getter undergraduate research assistants who helped me content code the nearly 20,000 pages of data over six years.

 College Campus Climate Studies: For the last decade, I have worked with my brilliant colleague, Dr. Maria Lowe, and six hard working undergraduate students to collect three waves of mixed methods (survey and interview) data about various aspects of the campus climate at one liberal arts college in the South.
 What started as a study of the campus racial climate soon extended to studies of the gender and sexual orientation climates.
 Collectively, we surveyed over 1,000 students and conducted about 125 in-depth interviews.
 These data were instrumental to making various curricular and extra-curricular changes on campus and led to publications in highly regarded journals like The Journal of Higher Education, The Journal of Homosexuality, and Sociological Inquiry.

 Criminology: Having a keen interest in the sub-field of Criminology since graduate school, I worked as a research assistant for a team of criminologists at Ohio State before graduating.
 This interest carried forward into my previous academic position and led me to teach Criminology as a course.
 Working with criminology faculty colleagues and three undergraduate students over the years, I collected various national datasets which explore factors that affect neighborhood level crime and the reporting of such crime by the news media.
 These efforts have culminated in publications in top-tier criminology journals like The Journal of Research in Crime and Delinquency, The Howard Journal of Crime and Justice, and Social Science Research.
-They have also resulted in external grants which are under review.
+My latest work in this area has will be published in Contexts, Sociological Research Online, and has received funding from the University of Denver's Public Good Grant Fund.

 As a professor, I strive to challenge students to become critically engaged scholars who have an appreciation for quantitative and qualitative methods, theory, and the sociological imagination.
-I have taught a wide range of courses including: Social Problems; Sociology of Work; Research Methods; Sociological Theory; Criminology; Sociology of Globalization; a First Year Seminar titled Race, Violence, and the State; and a Senior Seminar titled Life After the Covid-19 Pandemic.
+I have taught a wide range of courses including: Introduction to Critical Race and Ethnic Studies; Social Problems; Sociology of Work; Sociological Quantitative Research Methods; Sociological Theory; Criminology; Sociology of Globalization; a First Year Seminar titled Race, Violence, and the State; and a Senior Seminar titled Life After the Covid-19 Pandemic.
 I have won various awards for my teaching, scholarship, and service.
-In 2022, for example, I was awarded the Paul Secord Award for Outstanding Service and made an honorary inductee into Phi Beta Kappa for my attainments in liberal scholarship.
-With these experiences under my belt, I am thrilled to have the opportunity to build the Critical Race and Ethnic Studies major at the University of Denver!
+In 2022, for example, I was inducted into Phi Beta Kappa as an honorary member and awarded the Paul Secord Award for Outstanding Service whereas, in 2023, I received the ComplianceNet Outstanding Publication Award for a senior scholar.
+This year, at my new university, I have been recognized for my contributions to research, service, and student mentorship.

 CONTACT ME